 - Effectively apply the various illusions created by interactions of hue, contrast, value, and saturation.

-- Use color interactions to control which elements move forward or fade back in a design layout.
+- Experiment with color interactions to control which elements move forward or fade back in a design layout.

-- Identify the primary colors of light and pigment and how these colors are formed on screen and in print.
+- Examine the primary colors of light and pigment and how these colors are formed on screen and in print.

 - Use color to enhance the legibility of typography in different design scenarios including print design, Web design, and brand identity.